McMaster-Baby-Lab/handbook/pages/research/researchData.md

 - Restore any deleted data
 - Permission control
 - Save local hard drive space (files will be downloaded on-demand)
-	- After uploading the files, if you want to free your hard drive space, you can right click the files and click "Free Up Space"
+	- After uploading the files, if you want to free up hard drive space, you can right click the files and click "Free Up Space"
 	- You can always download the files whenever you need
 - This is especially useful for large files, such as video recordings